 Puppy Visitation Policy

 I remember growing up, it was always deemed important to visit your breeder and see where the puppies are being raised.
 I still believe this to be true.
 Luckily, modern technology has a good solution for this modern problem.
 Videos!
-So although we aren’t able to allow the general public to visit, we do provide a significant number of videos that show where and how our puppies are raised.
+So although we aren’t able to allow the general public to visit, we do provide videos that show where and how our puppies are raised.
 (Please see our Facebook or Instagram for videos.)

 We appreciate your understanding of our commitment to the safety of our puppies, dogs, and family.

 These puppies are also not ours to risk—they belong to the families that are taking them home and we are just their caretakers for a brief period of time.